Criminality involved in Fort St. James man’s disappearance: BC RCMP - BC Local News

 When the family was unable to locate him, police were called.

-Price is 55-years-old and is described as a Caucasian male, 5’5, 280 lbs, hazel eyes, grey scruffy hair, full grey beard, 3-4 scar on lower back and gold ring and stud earring in left ear.
+Price is 55-years-old and is described as a Caucasian male, 5’5, 180 – 190 lbs, hazel eyes, grey scruffy hair, full grey beard, 3-4 scars on lower back and gold ring and stud earring in left ear.
 He was last seen on Aug.
 29.

 Price is believed to be driving a green, 2002 Chevrolet Silverado pick-up with BC license plate PB2285.

-Note: Correction: Police initially stated Price’s weight as 280 lbs.
-Fort St. James RCMP corrected that information with Black Press at 1:04 p.m. on Sept.
-8 to be 180 – 190 lbs.
-The story has been updated to reflect that change.